mkbabb/P2MP-FTP/README.md

     port        port number to spawn the server on filename    filename to save the downloaded file to p           probability value, between 0 and 1, to simulate a packet loss

+## Tasks

+For each task, the file used for transfer was [`beatrice.jpg`](data/beatrice.jpg).

+## Task 1

+For the first task, an `mss` value of 500 (bytes) was used, in conjunction with with a maximum of 5 receiver servers.
+As this implementation is written in Python, we found the GIL (global interpreter lock) to be a large confounding factor in terms of parallelized
+performance: with each added server, we found a slowdown of roughly 10x for the first server, 5x for the second, tapering off to 2x with 5.

+## Task 2

+For the second task, we used 3 servers in totality, with a variable `mss` value ranging from 100 to 1000 (divided into increments of 100).
+We found that there was a linear relationship between the `mss` value and time between packet transfers. **As the `mss` value increased, the time between packet transfers also increased, though marginally so.** This was expected.

+## Task 3

+For the third and final task, we used, we used 3 servers in totality, with a variable `p` value ranging from 0.01 to 0.1 (divided into increments of 0.01).
+We, too, found that there was a linear relationship between the increased `p` value: **As the `p` value increased, the time between packet transfers also increased.** This is to be expected, as when we increase the frequency of packet loss, the time take to transfer will increase - this is also conjointly related to the `ARQ_TIME` value, which determines the timeout interval.